cds-snc/covid-alert-data/README.md

 [La version française suit.](#données-dalerte-covid)

+**COVID Alert is now retired**: For more information, visit the Government of Canada COVID Alert home page.

 # COVID Alert Data

 The COVID Alert Data repository contains aggregated metrics reported by the [COVID Alert](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html) system.
 The repository is updated nightly with data, which was received the previous day.